pimotte/nomic/README.md

 - A defense attorney.
 - A jury, comprised of at least one player.

-No player can take multiple roles in a single Trial, i.e. a player can not be both prosecutor and jury.
+No player can take multiple roles in a single Trial, i.e. a player can not be both prosecutor and jury, unless another rule explicitly grants a player or role this right.

 **363** *Jury Selection*